brettchalupa/brettcodes/about.md

 development.

-Monoso was founded in April 2016 with the goal of helping businesses by building software that is high quality and as simple as possible, as well as create and share resources on software development and design.
+Monoso was founded in April 2016 with the goal of helping businesses by building software that is as high-quality and simple as possible, as well as create and share resources on software development and design.

-We value transparency, communication, and well thought out processes.
+We value transparency, communication, and well-thought out processes.

 ## Team